What is the Frozen Ever After Ride At Epcot REALLY Like?

 Where can I meet Anna and Elsa?

 You can usually meet the royal sisters right after you get off the Frozen Ever After ride at the Royal Sommerhus.
-Right now, due to the global pandemic, meet-and-greets are suspended, but hopefully they will be back.

 Just make sure that you don’t be shy and make sure you get a few good pictures in!